wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

        be automatic in any way, and must involve investigation by technical personnel trained in the operation of DNS servers.

-4. Domain Validation Failures

-   A domain name can fail validation for two general reasons: a legitimate security failure such as due to an attack or compromise of some sort, or as a result of misconfiguration on the part of an domain administrator.
-As domains transition to DNSSEC the most likely reason for a validation failure will be misconfiguration.

 Ebersman, et al.         Expires March 29, 2015                 [Page 4]